be_ixf;ym_202510 d_07; ct_150

 Deal Selection Is Where It’s At

-Private credit is making headlines and seeing increasing demand.
-The resiliency of the asset class during the pandemic was a proving point for the fundamental qualities of direct lending.
-The ability to recover quickly and post positive returns despite market volatility, combined with the enhanced yield offered by these types of loans, have proven attractive.
-An uptick in asset gathering and expanding the market to include more asset managers have followed.
+The resiliency of private credit during economic downturns has demonstrated the fundamental qualities of direct lending.
+The potential to recover quickly and post positive returns despite market volatility, combined with the enhanced yield generally offered by these types of loans have resulted in increased demand from investors.
+An uptick in asset gathering and the entrance of more asset managers into the space has followed.

 But are more players a good thing?
-The reasons for the performance are deeply rooted in the structure of the deals and the lenders’ competence.
-The size and number of deals have increased, but often at the cost of loosening deal terms, as lenders compete to deploy “dry powder.”
+The reasons for the resilience are deeply rooted in the structure of the deals and the lenders’ competence.
+The size and number of deals have increased, but sometimes at the cost of loosening deal terms, as lenders compete to deploy “dry powder.”

-Our current environment of rising rates, economic uncertainty, and sustained market volatility are creating a situation where experience matters as much as access to capital.
+Given the current environment of policy shifts, geopolitical instability, and uncertainty around the future of interest rates, experience matters as much as access to capital.
 As the pressure on companies increases, it is even more essential to take a critical look at what can potentially increase the success of a private credit transaction.

-Favorable deal terms aren’t just about enhanced yield – the ability to monitor and take action are crucial to ensuring that companies can ride out economic downturns.
-And only the strongest managers can insist on both and bring deals to close quickly.
+Favorable deal terms aren’t just about enhanced yield.
+The ability to rigorously monitor and take action when necessary are both crucial to helping companies ride out economic downturns.
+And only the strongest managers can insist on both and bring deals to

 A THRIVING MIDDLE MARKET LOOKS FORWARD

-The middle market, where most private credit loans are made, refers to companies between $10 million and $2 billion of revenue.
-There are approximately 200,000 of these companies, and their combined annual revenues total more than $10 trillion, which is about one-third of the U.S. economy.
-2
+The middle market, where most private credit loans are made, refers to companies with between $10 million and $2 billion of revenue.
+There are approximately 200,000 of these companies, and their combined annual revenues total more than $10 trillion, which represents approximately one-third of the U.S. economy.2

 AN UPWARD TRAJECTORY OF ASSET GROWTH